Folk, Farm & Forest Youth Camp

 Morgaine Witriol is a Certified Clinical Herbalist, and intuitive healer.
 She works to remove energetic and emotional blockages from the body that often contribute to physical ailments and disease, allowing the body to heal itself.
 Morgaine apprenticed with the late Mayan medicine man Don Heriberto Cocom in the rainforest of Belize and Grandma Muna, an herbalist and acupuncturist in Taos, NM.
 She continued her studies at the Northwest School for Botanical Studies, California School of Herbal Studies, The Blue Otter School, The Dandelion Herbal Center, and at the Acutonics Institute of Integrative Medicine.

-Tiana Suazo is from Taos Publo and is a farmer, canner and works with food sovereignty and food as medicine.
+is from Taos Publo and is a farmer, canner and works with food sovereignty and food as medicine at TCEDC.